Northern War of 1655–1660

-The Northern War of 1655–1660 (Note: Also known as the First, Second or Little Northern War) was fought between Sweden and the Polish–Lithuanian Commonwealth, with participation at different times by Russia, Brandenburg-Prussia, the Habsburg monarchy, and Denmark–Norway.
+The Northern War of 1655–1660 (Note: Also known as the First, Second or Little Northern War) was fought between the Swedish Empire and the Polish–Lithuanian Commonwealth, with participation at different times by Russia, Brandenburg-Prussia, the Habsburg monarchy, and Denmark–Norway.
 It ended with the treaties of Copenhagen and Oliva in 1660.

 In 1655, Charles X took advantage of the Russo-Polish War (1654–67) to over-run western Poland.
 The Grand Duchy of Lithuania was annexed by Sweden, and John II Casimir Vasa took refuge in Vienna.
 He managed to regain parts of his kingdom in 1656, and the conflict widened when Russia declared war on Sweden, supported by Emperor Leopold and Frederick III of Denmark.

 Previously allied with Sweden, Brandenburg switched sides in 1657 when Casimir granted Frederick William I sovereignty over the Duchy of Prussia.
 That winter, Charles X invaded Denmark and forced Frederick to withdraw from Southern Sweden.
 However, a second Swedish offensive failed, and by 1659 the war had become one of attrition, with neither side able to gain a decisive advantage.

 After Charles died in February 1660, his son made peace with his opponents.
 Sweden kept most of its gains from Denmark, but the belligerents largely returned to the status quo ante bellum.

-Terminology

-In English language, German, Russian and Scandinavian historiography, these conflicts were traditionally referred to as First Northern War.
-The term "Second Northern War", coined in Polish historiography (Druga Wojna Północna), has lately been increasingly adopted by German and English language historiography.
-Another ambiguous term referring to the Second Northern War is the Little Northern War, which however might also refer to the 1741–43 war.
-In Poland, the term "The Deluge" is also ambiguous, as it is sometimes used for a broader series of wars against Sweden, Brandenburg, Russia, Transylvania and the Cossacks.

-Prelude
+Background

-In 1648, the Peace of Westphalia had ended the Thirty Years' War, during which the Swedish Empire emerged as a major European power.
-In the Torstenson War, a theater of the Thirty Years' War, Sweden had defeated the former Baltic great power Denmark-Norway.
-Sweden had been at peace with Russia since the Treaty of Stolbovo had ended the Ingrian War in 1617.
-Sweden had remained in a state of war with the Polish–Lithuanian Commonwealth since the Polish–Swedish War (1626–29), which was concluded by the repeatedly renewed truce (Altmark, Stuhmsdorf).
+The 1648 Peace of Westphalia that ended the Thirty Years' War confirmed Sweden as a major European power, and the replacement of its rival Denmark-Norway in the Baltic Sea.
+While Sweden and Russia had been at peace since the Treaty of Stolbovo in 1617, the former remained at war with the Polish–Lithuanian Commonwealth, although a truce between the two sides had been continually renewed since 1630.

-In 1651, an unsuccessful congress was organised in Lübeck to mediate peace talks between Sweden and Poland-Lithuania.